KatjaGlassConsulting/ApprovalBundle/README.md

 The plugin should appear now.

+## Settings

+### Meta-Field Setup

+The ApprovalBundle needs some meta fields and settings to be done.
+The daily and workly hours are displayed.
+For this the daily working time per day needs to be specified per user.
+Typically it might be 8h per week day.
+But there are very different situations, so someone might only work 4 days a week or less hours a day.

+The following meta-fields needs to be created ([Custom-Field-Plugin](https://www.kimai.org/store/custom-fields-bundle.html) is required):

+- Custom-Fields -> Users
+- The following fields must be from type = "duration", required field, visible, Role = "ROLE_SUPER_ADMIN", default for most should be default = "08:00", for Saturday/Sunday it should be "00:00" - the names could be anything, but the meaning is according those descriptions
+  - Daily working time Monday (daily_working_time_monday)
+  - Daily working time Tuesday (daily_working_time_tuesday)
+  - Daily working time Wednesday (daily_working_time_wednesday)
+  - Daily working time Thursday (daily_working_time_thursday)
+  - Daily working time Friday (daily_working_time_friday)
+  - Daily working time Saturday (daily_working_time_saturday)
+  - Daily working time Sunday (daily_working_time_sunday)

+It might be that the defaults are initially not automatically taken.
+Then you have to go through the System -> Users -> Select each user -> Settings -> "Save" (to store the defaults).

+**Remark LockdownBundle**

+The lockdown bundle also comes along with some custom user fields.
+In case an empty value is not accepted for start of approval timeframe, please enter "0000-01-01 00:00:01".
+The same you can enter for the other two time-settings.

+### Team Setup

+Next the teams needs to be setup.
+The teams define which person approves the time for what user.
+It is typically a picture of the organization.
+The teamlead is reponsible to approve times from it's team members.
+A teamlead can also be a member of a different team and for this has also an approver.
+The super user can perform approvals for all.

+### Approval Settings

+The final approval settings can be done via approval -> settings.
+Please enter the names of the daily_working_time_(day of the week) in the appropriate fields.
+A customer for off-days can also be set - then break times are not considered for those.
+The E-Mail link will be used as prefix to have the mails containing the correct links for approval views.
+You might want to enter something like `https://kimai.example.de/`.
+Finally the approval week start date defines a date where the approval workflow should start.
+All prior unapproved weeks are ignored.

 ## APIs

 The following APIs are available.
 You might want to check out the API swagger documentation within Kimai where the API commands can directly be executed as well.